 Body condition.
 Check each body panel and the roof, looking for scratches, dents, and rust.
 Examine the lines of the fenders and doors.
 Misaligned panels or large gaps can indicate either sloppy assembly at the factory or shoddy repair.
 The paint color and finish should be the same on every body panel.

 If you think a dent may have been patched with body filler, put a small magnet on it; it won’t stick to an area with body filler.
-If other parts of the car have been repainted, there may be signs of “overspray,” or paint adhering to the rubber seals around the hood and trunk lid.
+If other parts of the car have been repainted, there may be paint adhering to the rubber seals around the hood and trunk lid.

 Minor cosmetic flaws and light scratches are no cause for concern, but rust is.
 Check the outer body for blistered paint or rust.
 Also inspect the wheel wells, the rocker panels beneath the doors, and the door bottoms.
 Bring a flashlight for looking inside the wheel wells for rust.